dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/06-upgrading-to-v1.2.md

 There are no breaking changes for end users of dbt.
 We are committed to providing backwards compatibility for all versions 1.x.
 If you encounter an error upon upgrading, please let us know by [opening an issue](https://github.com/dbt-labs/dbt-core/issues/new).

+### For consumers of dbt artifacts (metadata)

+The manifest schema version has been updated to `v6`.
+The relevant changes are:
+- Change to `config` default, which includes a new `grants` property with default value `{}`
+- Addition of a `metrics` property, to any node which could reference metrics using the `metric()` function

+For users of [state-based selection](understanding-state): This release also includes new logic declaring forwards compatibility for older manifest versions.
+While running dbt Coree v1.2, it should be possible to use `state:modified --state ...` selection against a manifest produced by dbt Core v1.0 or v1.1.

 ## For maintainers of adapter plugins

 See GitHub discussion [dbt-labs/dbt-core#5468](https://github.com/dbt-labs/dbt-core/discussions/5468) for detailed information